Laylaaaaaa/ECE-143/README.md

 - Result Map.html:<br>
     It is based on Google map API and generates a dynamic map about job information of a location.
     Information includes average salary, the most common job category and the number of jobs of a location.

+- read_data_from_excel.py:<br>
+    Read data from Train_rev1.csv and determines the overall statistics of the dataset.
+It gets the average and max salary per category and also determines the average salary across the entire dataset.
+This module also predicts the type of company based off the number of job category listings that there are.
+    Generates a bar chart of the number of job listing per each category of job